jcarbelbide/tog-crowdsourcing/README.md

-# Example
+# Tears of Guthix Crowdsourcing
-An example greeter plugin
+Goal is to create a runelite plugin that crowdsources the optimal Tears of Guthix world.